dayathapa1234/pokedexcli/README.md

 ## Available Commands

 - `help` - print a list of commands with a short description
 - `map` - list the next 20 Pokémon location areas
 - `mapb` - go back to the previous page of location areas
+- `explore <area>` - list Pokémon found in the specified location area
 - `exit` - quit the application

 The `map` and `mapb` commands fetch data from the PokéAPI, so they require